 The mean overall patient compliance was approximately 90% across all treatment groups.
 Overall compliance according to patient diaries was similar in all treatment groups and consistent with the compliance according to the investigator's evaluation.

-The analysis of the OPC patients in this study showed:
+The analysis of the OPC patients in this study (n=64) showed:

-- The incidence of SOM (primary endpoint) was reduced by 26.3% (40% relative to placebo) in OPC patients treated with Validive (100 μg) (p=0.09 which is a meaningful trend but not statistically significant).
-65.2% of OPC patients on placebo experienced severe oral mucositis compared to only 38.9% of OPC patients on Validive 100 µg.)
+- In the intent-to-treat population, the incidence of SOM (primary endpoint) was reduced by 26.3% (40% relative to placebo) in OPC patients treated with Validive (100 μg).
+65.2% of OPC patients on placebo experienced SOM compared to only 38.9% of OPC patients on Validive (100 µg).

-- Decreases in other indicators of clinical benefit including decreased duration of SOM (15 days), decreased weight loss, decreased opiate use and increased cumulative dose of radiation received strongly favored the Validive (100 μg) treated cohort
+- Other indicators of clinical benefit including weight loss, opiate use, and cumulative dose of radiation received strongly favored the Validive (100 μg) treated cohort.

-- A dose response was observed with the Validive (100 μg) dose, demonstrating a trend toward superiority over the Validive (50 μg) dose as well as placebo
+- A dose response was observed, with the Validive (100 μg) dose demonstrating a trend toward superiority over the Validive (50 μg) dose and placebo.

 The effect of Validive (clonidine MBT) on SOM was much greater in OPC compared to non-OPC patients in this Phase 2 trial.
 The results of this trial support the further development of Validive for the treatment of SOM in patients with OPC.